 Hours: Vary by season; call or check the website

-A cartoon-themed park, Boomers has an indoor carousel and outdoor kids’ rides, 70 video games, a mini-golf course, bumper boats, batting cages, and go-karts.
+A cartoon-themed park, Boomers has an indoor carousel and outdoor kids’ rides, more than 70 video games, a mini-golf course, bumper boats, batting cages, go-karts, and a rock wall.

 Enchanted Forest Water Safari